 Our Education Programs

-Mount Pisgah Arboretum is continually trying to offer new and exciting programs to the Lane County community.
-One of the primary missions of MPA is to reconnect the community with the native ecosystems through education and example.
-MPA hosts a number of events annually, offering many opportunities for visitors to learn more about the Arboretum.
+One of our missions is to reconnect the community with the native ecosystems through education and immersion.
+MPA hosts a number of programs annually, offering many opportunities for visitors to learn more about the Arboretum.

 School Field Trips: